Pgalvane/Patricio-LinkedIn-Portfolio/README.md

     * **Shark Radar (Pine Script):** A proprietary indicator for identifying real-time liquidation zones in BTC Perpetual contracts, built to overcome Pine Script's graphical limitations.
     * **Graphic Crypto Scanner (Pine Script):** A multi-timeframe scanner capable of simultaneously monitoring up to 120 crypto tokens, effectively bypassing Pine Script's script limitations for comprehensive market overview.
     * **Cloud Infrastructure Migration for Quant Trading:** Designed and executed a GCP migration roadmap, achieving an **85% reduction in backtesting time** and **40% cost savings** through automated and scalable solutions for an algorithmic trading startup.
     * **Novel Hurst Exponent Estimation Method:** Developed and validated a unique Hurst exponent estimation technique, applied to and confirmed effective within crypto markets for enhanced time series analysis.
+(ONLY UNDER NDA).

 ### **2. `AI-ML-Recommendation-Systems`**
 * **Overview:** Developed and compared various recommendation engines, from image-based product suggestions to comprehensive movie recommendation frameworks.